 I had the privilege of talking with Wayne Brezinka, one of my favorite Nashville artists, about his current project: 2020 Disrupted.
-His Kickstarter for this project ends on November 12th.
-Click here to learn more (make sure you watch the video).
 In addition to being a delightful and thoughtful interview, it was Wayne’s very first Zoom experience!
 After much laughter and figuring out which buttons do what, we settled in for a chat.

 Tell me about your project.
 You’re feeling the weight of it.
 How long have you been working on it?

 The sketch and the idea came to me about six years ago.
 I was sitting in the service at our church, and the pastor was talking about Job.
 I’m so conceptual and visual that I began to wonder what Job might look like in our context, and I kind of tucked that idea away.
 When my father-in-law came to visit about a year later, I shared my vision and asked if he’d be my model.
 He said, “Sure, what do you want me to do?”
 He’s very up for anything.
 He’s in his late 70s.
 I hand him a pair of Nike shorts and say “Here, put these on.”
 And he’s like “Great!”
 So he took everything off and then sat on this chair in my living room and I photographed him, sitting on the floor, because I wanted to capture this figure with some scale, from the ground up.
 I sketched him out shortly after that.
 I took his photographs, compiled them together, taking what I felt were the most vulnerable shots.
 He was great.
 I had him lean on a broomstick, I had him look up desperately, I had him be angry at the sky and stuff.
 I combed through those images and I picked the ones that I felt might translate well and convey this idea.
 And then it sat.
 For five years.